shaymeister/einherjar/README.md

-  --headers             Your data has headers --no-headers          Your data doesn't have headers --plots               Use matplotlib to export your data --no-plots            Don't use matplotlib to exprrt your data --export              Export the transformed data --no-export           Don't export the transformed data --skim                Export only a slice of the data
+  --headers             Your data has headers --no-headers          Your data doesn't have headers --plots               Use matplotlib to export your data --no-plots            Don't use matplotlib to export your data --export              Export the transformed data --no-export           Don't export the transformed data --skim                Export only a slice of the data